-A family of insect=parasitic nematodes, especially parasites of beetles and flies;
+A family of insect-parasitic nematodes, especially parasites of beetles and flies;

-The most obvioue effect of parasitism of bark beetles by Parasitylenchus spp is the reduction in egg production, presumably by damage to the female gonad.
+The most obvious effect of parasitism of bark beetles by Parasitylenchus spp is the reduction in egg production, presumably by damage to the female gonad.
 There does not appear to be similar damage to the male gonad (Massey, 1974).

 Kaya, H.K., Moon, R.D., Witt, P.L.
 1979.
 Influence of the nematode Heterotylenchus autumnalis on the behavior of the face fly Musca autumnalis.
 Environmental Entomology 8:537-540.